makefu/reaktor-titlebot/README.md

 # reaktor-titlebot
-Commands and config for the Binärgewitter Titlebot
+Commands and config for the Binaergewitter Titlebot

 # Usage